trustedtomato/decharge/README.md

 #### Async components
-You can't simply use a `(params) => Promise<JSX.Element>` instead of a `(params) => JSX.Element`, so this is route's code is invalid:
+You can't simply use a `(params) => Promise<JSX.Element>` instead of a `(params) => JSX.Element`, so this route's code is invalid:

 ```tsx
 // INVALID ROUTE!